peterdunson/iphs391_fall2025_miniproject-1_benchmarking-expert-chatbot-personas/README.md

 # IPHS391 Fall 2025 Miniproject 1: Benchmarking Expert Chatbot Personas

 Welcome to the repository for **IPHS391 Fall 2025 Miniproject 1: Benchmarking Expert Chatbot Personas**!
-This project is part of the IPHS391 course at Duke University and focuses on exploring, benchmarking, and analyzing expert chatbot personas in various conversational domains.
+This project is part of the IPHS391 course and focuses on exploring, benchmarking, and analyzing expert chatbot personas in various conversational domains.

 ## Project Overview